 - Cocoa Butter Alternatives: You can use another healthy fat instead of coconut oil if you'd like.
 Coconut oil will yield a product that won't stand up as well to warmer temps, but it still tastes great.

 - Sweetener Options: Another healthy sweetener can be substituted instead of stevia.
 1/2 cup xylitol or other healthy sweetener will work, but you may need to use a different amount if using a liquid sweetener, so read this post for tips on substituting sweeteners.

 You can also use any healthy sweetener for the xylitol, you just may need a different amount if using a liquid.

-- Almond Butter Alternatives: You can substitute any nut or seed butter for the almond butter.
+- Almond Butter Alternatives: You can substitute any nut or seed butter for the almond butter--using Homemade Pumpkin Seed Butter would make for a fun "green" treat for St. Patrick's Day.
 See this post for tips on making your own nut or seed butter.

 - Cocoa Powder Alternative: Organic roasted carob powder can be substituted for the chocolate.
 Carob is inherently sweet so you might wish to reduce the sweetener if you use carob.

 Almond Butter Cups - low carb, dairy free and sugar free

 - Melt cocoa butter or alternative over very low heat.
 (This is important.
 If you heat the oil too high, your nice chocolate coating will end up as a gloppy mess.
 Still edible, but not pretty.
 Not that I ever did that or anything :-).)